 O'Connell is rich in Australian colonial history and is listed on the Register of the National Estate.
 It was one of the first places settled by Europeans west of the Blue Mountains following the completion of Cox's Road in 1815.
 A Settler's Waldorf is one of the remaining early earth buldings of the O'Connell area.
 These comprise the oldest group of earth buildings in Australia.

-O'Connell's high country has four distinct seasons from hot summers to chilly winters when the air is crisp, clear and invigorating.
+O'Connell's high country has distinct seasons from hot summers to chilly winters when the air is crisp, clear and invigorating.
 There are glorious displays of spring and autumn colour.
-The changing seasons and quality of light, the picturesque landscape, make A Settler's Waldorf a paradise for gardeners, artists, writers, romantics and those who enjoy the beautiful Australian bush.
+The changing seasons and quality of light, the picturesque landscape, make A Settler's Waldorf a paradise for gardeners, artists, writers, photographers, romantics and those who enjoy the beautiful Australian bush.